Hitler's Last Days: Twilight of the Gods

 On 23 April, a carefully worded telegram addressed to the Fuhrer from Reich-Marshal Hermann Goering was intercepted by Martin Bormann.
 In it Goering informed Hitler that he had invoked his secret decree of 1941 that stated if the Fuhrer became incapacitated and was unable to carry out the functions of his office then he, Hermann Goering, was to take over leadership of the Reich.
 Since Hitler had decided to remain in Berlin and the city was encircled his ability to run the country had so diminished that he felt obliged to take over the reins even if this transference of power may only be temporary.

-By the time Hitler received the telegram Bormann had altered it sufficiently to make it appear a litany of lies and betrayal and as a consequence he went into one of his by now characteristic rages.
+By the time Hitler received the telegram Bormann had altered it sufficiently to make it appear a litany of lies and betrayal and consequently he went into one of his by now characteristic rages.
 He ordered that Goering be immediately arrested and stripped of all his authority.
 Bormann wanted the Reich Marshal shot, but Hitler declined to go that far.

 Two weeks earlier on 12 April a wave of optimism had swept through the Bunker upon learning of the news that President Franklin Delano Roosevelt had died.